Leadership Assembly

 5–5:45 p.m.

-Join us for an inspiring session focused on the transformative impact of belonging, equity, diversity, and inclusion (BEDI) in leadership.
-In this engaging talk, Thomas will explore the essential role of intercultural competence in today’s global landscape, sharing practical strategies for fostering inclusive environments.
+Join us for an inspiring session on the transformative impact of Inclusion, Diversity, Equity, Access, and Belonging (IDEA+B) in communications.
+In this engaging talk, Natalia will explore the essential role of intercultural competence in today’s global landscape and share practical strategies for fostering inclusive environments.
 Attendees will gain insights into how embracing diverse perspectives enhances leadership effectiveness and drives innovation.

 Full Bio